Licensing options for reading this format begin with FME Professional Edition.

 Instant Client can be used to run your OCI, OCCI, JDBC, and ODBC applications without installing a full Oracle Client.
 Instant Client supports SQL*Plus.

-For more information on how it works with FME, see
+See the Knowledge Center for more information on how Instant Client works with FME.

-The Oracle Spatial Point Cloud Reader/Writer module enables FME to read and write Point Cloud and attribute data stored using Oracle Spatial.
+The Oracle Spatial GeoRaster Reader/Writer module enables FME to read and write GeoRaster and attribute data stored using Oracle Spatial.
 This module communicates directly with Oracle Spatial for maximum throughput.

-This section assumes familiarity with Oracle Spatial, its Point Cloud support, and its indexing mechanisms.
+This section assumes familiarity with Oracle Spatial, its GeoRaster support, and its indexing mechanisms.

 Tip: The FeatureReader transformer performs queries against any FME-supported format.

-This reader reads point cloud tables from Oracle Spatial databases.
+This reader reads GeoRaster tables from Oracle Spatial databases.

-The Oracle Spatial Point Cloud writer module stores point cloud and attribute data in an Oracle Spatial database.
+The Oracle Spatial GeoRaster writer module stores raster and attribute data in an Oracle Spatial database.
 Only uppercase table names are supported.

-- Transaction Support: The Oracle Spatial Point Cloud writer provides transaction support that eases the data loading process.
+The Oracle Spatial GeoRaster writer provides transaction support that eases the data loading process.
 Occasionally, a data load operation terminates prematurely due to data difficulties.
 The transaction support provides a mechanism for reloading corrected data without data loss or duplication.

-- Table Creation: The Oracle Spatial Point Cloud writer uses the information within the FME mapping file to automatically create database tables as needed.
-Creation of related tables is also supported, such as the block table for Point Cloud columns.
+The Oracle Spatial GeoRaster writer uses the information within the FME mapping file to automatically create database tables as needed.
+Creation of related tables is also supported, such as the Raster Data Table (RDT) for GeoRaster columns.
 Metadata tables and triggers are also created or updated accordingly.

-- Table Dropping: The Oracle Spatial Point Cloud writer has an option that allows each table to be written to be dropped if recreating, or truncated if appending.
-Likewise, related tables, such as block tables for point cloud columns, will be dropped when empty.
-Metadata tables are updated via Data Manipulation Language (DML) triggers; however, the triggers themselves are not currently dropped.
+The Oracle Spatial GeoRaster writer has a parameter that allows each table to be written to be dropped if recreating, or truncated if appending.
+Metadata information is updated using triggers for rasters.
+Likewise, related tables, such as RDTs for GeoRaster columns will be dropped when empty.
+Metadata tables are updated via DML triggers, however the triggers themselves are not currently dropped.

-- Index Creation: The Oracle Spatial Point Cloud writer will set up and populate all needed indexes and index tables as part of the loading process.
+The Oracle Spatial GeoRaster writer will set up and populate all needed indexes and index tables as part of the loading process.

-- Bulk Loading: The Oracle Spatial Point Cloud writer uses a bulk loading technique to ensure speedy data load.
+The Oracle Spatial GeoRaster writer uses a bulk loading technique to ensure speedy data load.